kausikmelbourne/MachineLearningAssignment/ML_Assignment1.md

   Ln <- readline()
 }

+Following are few examples of the visualisations.

 <img class=center src="ScatPlot.png" height=400 />
 <img class=center src="Analysis.png" height=400 />

 ## Define the Model
-After exploratory analysis, it is evident that the problem is related to clustering problem.
-I have used few methods and method random forest is providing the best result.
+After exploratory analysis, I have used few methods to train the model.
+Finally I used random forest method for better  result.
 I am using preProcessing "pca" to improve the accuracy.

 \>modFit <- train(classe ~ ., method = "rf", preProcess = "pca", data = trnmodsmpl)